 Once you have a multiple-partition USB HDD, you can install E2B onto the first partition.

-4. When the file copy has finished, you need to install grub4dos to make the USB drive bootable.
+1. You need to install grub4dos to make the USB drive bootable.

 Run RMPrepUSB (press Ctrl+Z if you have a large USB HDD) and make sure your USB HDD is selected.
 Now proceed with these 2 actions:

 - Install grub4dos - MBR=Yes (do NOT copy the grldr file)

-Install grub4dos - MBR=No (do NOT copy the grldr file)
+- Install grub4dos - MBR=No (do NOT copy the grldr file)

-You must use the first partition of the USB drive for E2B files and payloads (ISOs)
+- You must use the first partition of the USB drive for E2B files and payloads (ISOs)

 - The first partition should be < 128GB (some BIOSes cannot access files beyond 128GB on USB drives)

 - The USB HDD should contain 2 partitions.
 If it only contains one partition, create a 2nd Primary partition (of any size - even if very small) for BIOS compatibility.

-- When in use, E2B will create and delete partition #3 and partition #4.
+- When in use, E2B will create and delete Primary partition #3 and partition #4.

 - E2B will not boot to the Main Menu unless partition #4 is unused.
 WARNING: E2B will prompt you to delete partition #4, if it exists.

-Unless you have a specific requirement, use NTFS for the E2B partition.
+- Unless you have a specific requirement, use NTFS for the E2B partition.
 You can UEFI-boot from an NTFS E2B partition using .imgPTN image files.